Sumatriptan for migraine headaches

 What if I give too much?

-You are unlikely to do harm if you give an extra dose of sumatriptan by mistake.
-If you concerned that you may have given too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+You are unlikely to cause harm if you give an extra dose of Sumatriptan by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to sumatriptan.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Sumatriptan.
+Take your child to hospital or phone for an ambulance straight away.

 Other side-effects you need to know about